farbodsz/farbodsz/README.md

 **Hi, my name is Farbod**. :wave:

-I'm currently a 2nd year Computer Science student at [University of Warwick](https://warwick.ac.uk/fac/sci/dcs). :computer:
+I'm currently a final year Computer Science BSc student at [University of Warwick](https://warwick.ac.uk/fac/sci/dcs). :computer:

 Most of my projects can be found here on GitHub.